mcneel/help-docs/_en/flamingo/5/help/lighting-tab.md

 * Since Flamingo nXt simulates real-world lighting, provide accurate information whenever possible.
 * Avoid using unrealistic intensity levels for light sources.
 * Set the units correctly for your model.
 The lighting will not be correct unless the units are correct.
 For example, if your model is in millimeters, set the model units to millimeters.
 * Adjust the overall brightness of your rendering by using the [Brightness](render-window.html#brightness) control on the rendering display.
-Do not attempt to adjust the overall scene brightness by changing the intensity of all of the light sources; the automatic [exposure](render-window.html#brightness) adjustment will defeat this.
+Do not attempt to adjust the overall scene brightness by changing the intensity of all the light sources; the automatic [exposure](render-window.html#brightness) adjustment will defeat this.

 To improve lighting techniques, be aware of the light and how it affects various surfaces.
 Materials can mask some of the effects of shadows and reflections, so some rendering experts apply lighting to their models before applying materials.
 Try to see light objectively, the way a camera does.